dreipol/vue-ui/src/components/scroll-reveal/README.md

 # scroll-reveal
 Reveals the component passed in the slot while scrolling upwards and hides it when scrolling down.
+Internally, this is based on an implementation of [headroom.js](https://github.com/WickyNilliams/headroom.js).
+Additional params can be given to the library by passing more attributes to the `scroll-reveal` component.
 You need to set the `bemRoot` prop.
 This prop is the bem root class. `scroll-reveal` will add these modifiers:

 - `&__pinned`